Gorgeous Smiles Dental

 How Cavities Progress

 Tooth decay begins as bacteria on tooth surfaces produce acids that demineralize enamel, creating the first stage of cavity formation.
 If untreated, the decay progresses through the enamel into the dentin layer, where it advances more rapidly because dentin is softer and more porous than enamel.
 As decay approaches the pulp chamber, bacteria and their toxins begin affecting the nerve tissue, causing inflammation and sensitivity.
 Eventually, if decay reaches the pulp, bacteria invade the nerve tissue directly, causing infection, severe pain, and potentially forming an abscess at the tooth’s root tip.
-This progression from superficial to deep explains why early cavities need only fillings while advanced decay requires root canal treatment the depth and extent of decay determine which procedure is necessary.
+This progression from superficial to deep explains why early cavities need only fillings while advanced decay requires root canal treatment.

 The Point of No Return